ilyvsc/ado.fan/README.md

 ### Manual Setup

-Setup by hand, if something breaks or it's not working properly **it's on you**.
+Set up by hand, if something breaks or it's not working properly **it's on you**.

 #### Install dependencies